Application deadlines: March 1 and August 1, 2023

-For questions about this program, contact Catalina Fellay-Dunbar, Literary Officer.
+For questions about this program, contact Catalina Fellay-Dunbar, Literary Program Manager.

 Through its Literary Program, Toronto Arts Council (TAC) provides Project funding to professional, non-profit, Toronto literary organizations and collectives to pursue one-time or time-limited literary projects involving production, presentation and other activities that contribute to the development of the literary arts in Toronto.
 The City of Toronto provides the funding for this program through its Community Partnership and Investment Program.